intrajp/tool_managecourse/README.md

 Features
 --------
 - Render courses count.
 - Render courses count in hour, day, week and month.
-- Render course names which has manager, coursecreator, editingteacher, teacher role order by timecreated DESC.
+- Render course names which has enrol as manager, coursecreator, editingteacher or teacher role order by timecreated DESC.
 - Render course file size order by DESC.
 - Render all grades order by userid ASC.

 TODO
 --------
-- Implement useful features conserning course for admins.
+- Implement useful features concerning course for admins.

 ## License ##